ashishjullia/terraform-w-rollback/README.md

 > **Note**: S3 bucket (or specifically the key/directory/folder) the DynamoDB table will not get deleted even after `terraform destroy` as that will be created by `aws cli` and not with the `terraform code`, so it will be out of context of terraform (this was intentional for this mechanism).

-> **Note:** Even if we want to deploy/create `S3 backend` this with terraform code, there will always a [chicken-egg problem mentioned here](https://mmatecki.medium.com/terraform-chicken-egg-problem-7504f8ddf2fc).
+> **Note** Even if we want to deploy/create `S3 backend` this with terraform code, there will always a [chicken-egg problem mentioned here](https://mmatecki.medium.com/terraform-chicken-egg-problem-7504f8ddf2fc).

 Apart from this^ policy whatever you perform/create `resources` in your AWS account, you have to add more permissions/policies to your the IAM user configured for the gh actions.